-- The Buyer/Lessee recently moved to an area, and they have a good employment and credit record, but not in the present area long enough to satisfy most conventional lenders.
+- The Buyer/Lessee recently moved to an area, and they have good employment and credit record, but not in the present area long enough to satisfy most conventional lenders.

 - The Buyer/Lessee is self-employed and as a result, they under-report their income for tax reasons.

 - Certain income tax or inheritance tax situations sometimes suggest this arrangement in order to save substantial sums of money.

-In addition to the above, there are real estate professionals who recommend the Lease-Option Purchase Agreement to Sellers of real estate that has been on the market for too long.
+In addition to the above, there are real estate professionals who recommend the Lease-Option Purchase Agreement to Sellers of real estate that have been on the market for too long.
 Often this type of “distressed” property is in a less-than-desirable area where the owner wants more than what the property is worth.

 Similar to many seller financing arrangements, the use of a Lease-Option Purchase Agreement will oftentimes give the seller additional room to increase their asking price because of the “easy terms” they are offering to the buyer (and many Buyers/Lessees are willing to pay such a premium).

 With a Lease-Option Purchase Agreement, the Buyer/Lessee will typically pay a non-refundable “option consideration” at the beginning of the Lease term.
 This is what gives the Buyer/Lessee the right to purchase the property at a pre-defined price prior to the end of the lease term.
-If this “Option to Purchase” isn’t exercised within the time period stated the in agreement, the property’s title rights will simply revert back to the original owner of the property.
+If this “Option to Purchase” isn't exercised within the time period stated the in agreement, the property’s title rights will simply revert back to the original owner of the property.